scylladb/scylla-manager/docs/source/sctool/repair.rst

 ``--intensity <float>``
 ^^^^^^^^^^^^^^^^^^^^^^^

-How many token ranges (per shard) to repair in a single Scylla repair job.
+How many token ranges per shard to repair in a single Scylla node at the same time.
 By default this is 1.
 If you set it to 0 the number of token ranges is adjusted to the maximum supported by node (see max_repair_ranges_in_parallel in Scylla logs).
 Valid values are 0 and integers >= 1.
 Higher values will result in increased cluster load and slightly faster repairs.